jasminelleong/Project-Euler/README.md

 future potential employer that I'm not completely incompetent.

 If you intend to solve these problems for yourself, I strongly suggest not looking through these solutions.
 Try researching the problem domain instead.
-You may also fork this repo, delete all ###.py files, and use generate_progress.py to show off your own progress!
+You may also fork this repo, delete all ###.py files and empty out utilities.py, and use generate_progress.py to show off your own progress!

 ## Goal
 While I solved the first 50 problems in C++ around 2015, I'd like to solve at least the first 100 in Python.
 I want to